AlanWisniewski/insulinAPP/README.md

 # insulinapp

 This project in the Flutter framework involves the implementation of a mobile application that assists diabetics in managing diabetes.
+The project was created as a part of an engineering thesis at university.
+The application is still very early under development, and its documentation (which is essentially the engineering thesis) is available upon request.

 ## Features